security · content · governance · runtime

 Recency Filter

 Items older than 7 days are discarded immediately.
-GitHub releases are limited to the 5 most recent per repository.
-Reddit posts are pulled from /new to catch the freshest content.
+GitHub releases are limited to the 5 most recent per repo.
+Only fresh content proceeds.

 Deduplication

-Before any content reaches validation, Strata checks each item against its database of previously seen source URLs.
-Items already in the system are discarded instantly — no redundant processing, no repeated content.
+Each item is checked against all previously seen source URLs.
+Already-seen items are discarded instantly — no redundant processing, no repeated content.

 AI Validation